BlairCrumbly/Luma-deploy/README.md

 ## Features

-- **User Authentication**: Secure sign-up, login, and logout functionality.
+- **User Authentication**: Secure sign-up, login, and logout functionality also available through Google"
 - **Create & Manage Journals**: Users can create, update, and delete journals to organize their writing.
 - **Journal Entries**: Create, view, edit, and delete journal entries with customizable titles and main text.
-- **Mood Tracking**: Assign moods to journal entries using clickable emoji buttons.
+- **Mood Tracking**: Assign moods to journal entries using clickable emoji buttons and see your weekly mood trends.
 - **AI-generated Prompts**: Get writing prompts based on AI when users are unsure of what to write about.
 - **Time Stamping**: Each journal entry is timestamped when saved to track writing over time.
 - **Responsive Design**: Mobile-friendly layout for users to access the app on any device.